Lukhausen/Lepus/typst/supercharged-dhbw/chapters/terminology.typ

 In addition, the number of layers influences how deeply the model processes its inputs, with more layers often meaning a higher computational load, but also a greater capacity for abstraction.
-Finally, dropout plays an important role in regularisation: it determines how many neurons are temporarily 'switched off' during training, which should reduce overfitting and improve generalisation.
 All of these components together significantly determine how well and how quickly a neural network learns.
 ]